Lynnesbian/OldFediBooks/README.md

 A Python-based multiplatform markov fediverse bot creator and manager with an intuitive Qt-based GUI.
 It's **not ready or usable yet**, but it will be eventually.

 ## Installing (WIP)
+Python 3 is necessary.
+FediBooks (and some of its dependencies) will not work with Python 2.
 ```
 git clone https://github.com/Lynnesbian/FediBooks
 cd FediBooks